Somatic cell nuclear transfer: Stem cell research

 Somatic cell nuclear transplantation has become a focus of study in stem cell research.
 The aim of carrying out this procedure is to obtain pluripotent cells from a cloned embryo.
 These cells genetically matched the donor organism from which they came.
 This gives them the ability to create patient specific pluripotent cells, which could then be used in therapies or disease research.

 Embryonic stem cells are undifferentiated cells of an embryo.
 These cells are deemed to have a pluripotent potential because they have the ability to give rise to all of the tissues found in an adult organism.
 This ability allows stem cells to create any cell type, which could then be transplanted to replace damaged or destroyed cells.
 Controversy surrounds human ESC work due to the destruction of viable human embryos, leading scientists to seek alternative methods of obtaining pluripotent stem cells, SCNT is one such method.

 A potential use of stem cells genetically matched to a patient would be to create cell lines that have genes linked to a patient's particular disease.
 By doing so, an in vitro model could be created, would be useful for studying that particular disease, potentially discovering its pathophysiology, and discovering therapies.
-For example, if a person with Parkinson's disease donated his or her somatic cells, the stem cells resulting from SCNT would have genes that contribute to Parkinson's disease.
+For example, if a person with Parkinson's disease donated their somatic cells, the stem cells resulting from SCNT would have genes that contribute to Parkinson's disease.
 The disease specific stem cell lines could then be studied in order to better understand the condition.

 Another application of SCNT stem cell research is using the patient specific stem cell lines to generate tissues or even organs for transplant into the specific patient.
 The resulting cells would be genetically identical to the somatic cell donor, thus avoiding any complications from immune system rejection.